JinleeJeong/JinleeJeong/README.md

-Hi, I'm JinleeJeong, I wanna be a great frontEnd developer in Korea.
+Hi, I'm daniel, I wanna be a great frontEnd developer in the world.

 **Languages and Tools:**